Avian Protection Plan

 Frequently Asked Questions

-What do I do if I find a bird that was injured or killed by an AltaLink facility?
+What do I do if I find a bird that was injured or killed on an AltaLink facility?

 If the bird is injured, contact AltaLink and the closest wildlife rehabilitation centre to your area.
 If after hours, injured wildlife can be taken to any 24-hour veterinary clinic.